statusbits/smartthings/Pollster.md

 Pollster
 ========

-**Please note that although Pollster has proven to be indispensable to overcome SmartThings device polling issue, it was brought to my attention that it does not meet SmartThings smart app approval criteria because polling of the devices does not play nicely with SmartThings platform and in some cases may lead to degraded system performance.
-Therefore, I do not recommend using Pollster and no longer support it.
+**Please note that excessive polling of some devices (particularly Zigbee and Z-Wave) may cause network congestion and lead to degraded system performance.
+Therefore, polling rate faster than 5 minutes is not recommended.
+The author of this software bears no responsibility for your system performance.
 Use it at your own risk.**

 ----